tsathoqqua/limadocs/docs/source/mudlib/door.rst

-.. c:function:: void setup_exits(string dir,string room)
+.. c:function:: void setup_exits(string dir, string room)

 Set the name of the direction and the location to which the door's exit will lead.
 DEPRICATED! -- Use set_door_destination() and set_door_description()
                instead.